ReDI-School/ux_ui_bootcamp/volunteers/qa_guide.md

 **In the Session:**

 1. Join the Zoom Call 5 minutes before the Session starts.
-2. Claim Host (Check out the pinned Guide in Slack on how to do so).
+2. Claim Host using the host key (Check out the pinned Guide in Slack on how to do so).
+3. Start the Zoom recording
-3. Wait 3-4 minutes to give everyone a chance to arrive and kick-off.
+4. Wait 3-4 minutes to give everyone a chance to arrive and kick-off.
-4. Answer Questions - Mention a question posted in Slack.
+5. Answer Questions - Mention a question posted in Slack.
 Provide an answer or walk the students through the solution.
 You can ask if the student joined to check if the answer clarified their question.
 Most likely further questions will be brought to the Q&A session.
 We aim to answer first the questions from Slack and then open the round for more questions in the round.

 **After the Session:**